A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders

 The outline of the paper is as follows: After a brief introduction to the history and taxonomy of causal inference, the method section begins by reviewing one framework - the potential outcomes framework.
 Given the prominence of conditional expected values in that framework, the next subsection examines the conditions under which multiple regression can be used to estimate the average treatment effect.
-One such condition is whether the confounders are measured.
-The sister article accompanying this article considers the former case, through a method called matching; the present article demonstrates the IV method, designed to allow for the estimation of the average treatment effect even if confounders are not measured.
+One such condition is whether or not the confounders are measured.
+The sister article accompanying this article considers the former case through a method called matching; the present article demonstrates the IV method, designed to allow for the estimation of the average treatment effect even if confounders are not measured, when certain conditions are met.
 The Data section describes the process by which the data are selected not only to align the two articles, but also to allow for a comparison of multiple estimates of the causal effect.
-Given the relatively long and complex Data section, a summary of the overall method is provided in a Method Summary section.
 The Results section begins by using a simulated data set to demonstrate the equality of the estimates under ideal conditions and proceeds to compare the various estimates based on real data.
 The paper ends with a summary of the conclusions, a discussion of further details and assumptions, and a set of proposals for future work.
-The aim of the set of papers is to encourage the meteorology community to examine methods of causal inference for the purpose of validating theoretically hypothesized causal processes underlying meteorological phenomena.
-In cases where the physics is understood, the methods of causal inference will have little to contribute.
-But In cases where diagnostics are being evaluated with statistics, then the causal analysis may prove useful to untangle the underlying confounders.
+The aim of this and the sister article is to encourage the meteorology community to examine methods of causal inference, in non-time-series settings, for a better understanding of the causal structure underlying meteorological variables in the presence of confounding.
+The pedagogical nature of both papers implies that neither work provides a complete introduction to the field, and that the cited books and papers ought to be consulted for more detail.